 I bought one!
 Before I relate my experience, I should acknowledge that I am not currently experiencing any type of neck pain.
 Thus, I’m not really qualified to say if a water pillow is truly more effective than a neck roll, down or foam pillows at reducing pain.
 I can, however, tell you if it’s supportive and comfortable!

 I’d read about water pillows before, but this was the first time I tried one for myself.
-I did a little research and picked what seemed to be best water pillow.
+I did a little research and picked what seemed to be the best.
 It had favorable reviews and seemed like a reputable brand.

 When I pulled it out of the box, the water pillow didn’t seem any different than a traditional foam pillow.

 Most pillows aren’t adjustable like this.
-Despite a bit of extra effort, I really appreciated the ability to fine-tune my pillow’s loft.
+Despite a bit of extra effort, I really appreciated the ability to fine-tune the water pillow’s loft.

 A water pillow is hefty.

-Once filled to my preference, my water pillow weighed 10.5 lbs.
+Once filled to my preference, it weighed 10.5 lbs.
 Personally, I don’t its heft a disadvantage, but if you like to move your pillow around, you might consider it a shortcoming.
 I will admit that I was a little nervous about moving it because its seams and fabric didn’t look particularly durable.

 Water pillows are supportive.